Why do employers use application forms?

 Help available from the Careers Service

 - Bring along a printed copy of your application form to get feedback from a careers adviser.
-Support is available during term time from 10am – 4.30pm, and from 11am - 3pm during vacations; both Monday - Friday.
+Support is available during term time from 10am – 4.30pm, and from 11am - 3pm during vacations; Monday - Friday.
 No appointment is needed.

-- Developing Your Skills - explore ways to develop skills and gain valuable practical experience to help you stand out to employers.
+- Developing your skills - explore ways to develop skills and gain valuable practical experience to help you stand out to employers.

 Writing Development Centre

 The Writing Development Centre has online resources to help with the correct use of grammar, spelling and punctuation.
+The Writing Development Centre will not proofread or provide feedback on your application form.